abraunegg/onedrive/docs/install.md

 ### Dependencies: Raspbian (ARMHF) and Ubuntu 22.x / Debian 11 / Debian 12 / Raspbian (ARM64)
 > [!CAUTION]
-> The minimum LDC compiler version required to compile this application is now 1.18.0, which is not available for Debian Buster or distributions based on Debian Buster.
+> The minimum LDC compiler version required to compile this application is 1.18.0, which is not available for Debian Buster or distributions based on Debian Buster.
 You are advised to first upgrade your platform distribution to one that is based on Debian Bullseye (Debian 11) or later.

 These instructions were validated using:
 *   `Linux raspberrypi 5.10.92-v8+ #1514 SMP PREEMPT Mon Jan 17 17:39:38 GMT 2022 aarch64` (2022-01-28-raspios-bullseye-armhf-lite) using Raspberry Pi 3B (revision 1.2)